Build pipeline

 The same pipeline in the browser — the Playground

-The Playground runs this exact pipeline live in the browser: it transforms and collects, compiles the Tailwind subset, bakes atlases, packs a dcpak, and bundles — then loads the result into the WebAssembly build of the core and renders to a canvas.
-There is no separate web toolchain; edit the code, rebuild, and the same .js + .dcpak a PSP would run is what draws in the preview.
+The Playground runs the same compiler stages live in the browser: it transforms and collects, compiles the Tailwind subset, bakes atlases, packs a pak, and bundles — then loads the result into the WebAssembly core and renders to a canvas.
+It exercises the same logical UI and pak formats, but its density-1 browser development pair is not interchangeable with a manifest-built PSP or Vita artifact carrying target-specific density and ABI constants.